Mantha32/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/report.md

 |  ` docker build -t res/step2express .`| Building the dynamic content web server image.
 The    current directory hold our `Dockerfile` |
 | ` docker run --name step2 res/step2express`      | Run the container based on this image that we have been created before.
 This container listen on the 3000.|

 Before we connect with our server, we obviously need to check out the container IP address.
-Thanks to ` docker inspect step2 | grep IPAddress` command, we easly find out this IP address.
+Thanks to ` docker inspect step2 | grep -w "gateway\|IPAddress"` command, we easly find out this IP address.

 ![image](images/Step2-IP-Address.png)